hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 kernel with working audio v5.10 was required
 - info: v5.10.162 kernel, debian bookworm, 4gb ram, 32gb emmc, m3-6y30
   2/4 core cpu

+# chromebook trogdor - lazor - january 2023

+- tested for a few days
+- it was working very well, fluid and reliable
+- notes: i had access to a lazor again for a few days and used the time to test it in daily use. not much to say, it just worked as expected without any real problems and has a very good battery life of around 10 hours +/- if just lightly used.
+- info: v6.1.1 kernel, debian bookworm, 4gb ram, 64gb emmc

+# chromebook gru - bob - january 2023

+- tested for a few days
+- it was working very well, fluid and reliable
+- notes: not much to say, it just worked as expected without any real problems and has a very good battery life which is depending a bit on usage pattern, but should be somewhere in the range of 6-10 hours. the only thing i noticed is the the sceen blanked (short moment of black screen) from time to time for a very short moment, not sure if it is a general problem or only a temporary issue of the kernel version used. in the end it happens so rarely and the blanking is so short that it is not really a problem.
+- info: v6.1.0 kernel, debian bookworm, 4gb ram, 16gb emmc